Chart Color Schemes

 Residential development activity is lower than average in Mosman - North according to AreaSearch's national comparison of local real estate markets

-Mosman North averaged approximately 29 dwelling approvals annually over the past five financial years ending June 2021, totalling 149 homes.
-As of July 2026, 5 approvals have been recorded in FY-26.
-Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with diverse buyer choices.
-The average expected construction cost value for new dwellings was $2,298,000 during this period, indicating a focus on the premium market.
+Mosman North has averaged approximately 29 new dwelling approvals annually over the past five financial years, totalling 149 homes.
+As of FY26, seven approvals have been recorded to date.
+Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+Developers focus on the premium market, with new dwellings averaging $1,766,000 in construction cost value.

 Given stable or declining population forecasts, Mosman - North may experience less housing pressure, creating favourable conditions for buyers.